Eschatologue/CM_wiki/docs/spells/1st-level.md

 **Components:** V, S
 **Duration:** Instantaneous

-A creature you touch regains a number of hit points equal to 1d8 + your spellcasting ability modifier.
+A creature you touch regains a number of Hit Points equal to 1d8 + your spellcasting ability modifier.
 This spell has no effect on undead or constructs.

 ***At Higher Levels.*** When you cast this spell using a spell slot of 2nd level or higher, the healing increases by 1d8 for each slot level above 1st.